Are we at war with Russia?

 Today’s context

 As of the time shown above, there is no formal state of war between NATO members and Russia.
-NATO’s collective defence clause (Article 5) has not been invoked in relation to Russia.
-Regional tensions do fluctuate — airspace incidents, drone activity, and diplomatic steps are monitored closely — but none of these automatically constitute a declaration of war.
+NATO’s collective defence clause (Article 5) has not been invoked in relation to Russia, and NATO has not declared war on Russia.
+The situation remains volatile: Europe continues to deal with drones, sabotage, cyber activity, and diplomatic escalation linked to Russia’s war against Ukraine — but those developments do not automatically equal “war” between NATO and Russia.

-Our aim is to give a plain-English answer up front, followed by concise background so you can interpret the day’s headlines without doom-scrolling.
-If a material change occurs (e.g., an official invocation of Article 5), we will update this page and explain why.
+We aim to give a plain-English answer up front, followed by concise background so you can interpret the day’s reporting without doom-scrolling.
+If a material change occurs (for example, a formal invocation of Article 5 or an official declaration of war by a NATO member), we will update this page and explain why.

 What would change this answer?